-- □ Keep active in school.
-If you are waitlisted, the college will want to know what you have accomplished between the time you applied and the time you learned of its decision. - □ Visit your final college before accepting.
+WINTER Keep photocopies as you finish, and send your applications and essays.
+Give the correct form to your counselor if the college wants to see second-semester grades. ☐ Have your high school send a transcript-it is sent separately by mail to colleges if you apply online to colleges.
+SPRING ☐ Keep active in school.
+If you are waitlisted, the college will want to know what you have accomplished between the time you applied and the time you learned of its decision. ☐ Waitlisted by a college?
+If you intend to enroll if you are accepted, tell the admission director your intent and ask how to strengthen your application.
+Need financial aid?
+Ask ☐ Visit your final college before accepting.
 You should receive acceptance letters and financial aid offers by mid-April.
 Notify your counselor of your choice.
-If you have questions about housing offers, talk to your counselor or call the college. - Inform every college of your acceptance or rejection of the offer of admission and/or financial aid by May 1.
+If you have questions about housing offers, talk to your counselor or whether funds will be available if you're accepted.
+Work with a counselor to resolve any admission or financial aid problems.
+Ask your high school to send a final transcript to your call the college.
+Inform every college of your acceptance or rejection of the offer of admission and/or financial aid by May 1.
 Colleges cannot require your deposit or your commitment to attend before May 1.
-Talk to your counselor or adviser if you have questions. - Send your deposit to one college only. - ☐ Take any AP® Exams.
+Talk to your counselor or adviser if you have questions. college.
+Review your financial aid awards: Not all financial aid awards are the same, so it's important to choose the aid package that's best for you and your family.
+Be sure to note what you have to do to continue receiving financial aid from year to year, and how your aid might change in future years. ☐ Send your deposit to one college only. , , , , , ☐ Take any AP® Exams.
 Show what you've learned in your AP classes.
 A successful score could even earn you credit, advanced placement, or both in college.